-An oral polio vaccine (OPV) was used to eradicate polio in Japan and maintain this state up until August 2012; however, the OPV was replaced with an inactivated poliovirus vaccine (IPV) as a routine vaccination on September 1, 2012 in order to avoid vaccine-associated paralytic poliomyelitis (VAPP), a rare but serious adverse reaction to the OPV which develops in about one out of one million vaccine recipients.
-The IPV IMOVAX POLIO® subcutaneous injection (produced by Sanofi K.K.) has been used since September 2012.
+An oral polio vaccine (OPV) had been used to eradicate polio in Japan and this state had been maintained up until August 2012; however, the OPV was replaced with an inactivated poliovirus vaccine (IPV) as a routine vaccination on September 1, 2012 in order to avoid vaccine-associated paralytic poliomyelitis (VAPP), a rare but serious adverse reaction to the OPV which develops in about one out of one million vaccine recipients.
+The IPV IMOVAX POLIO[®] subcutaneous injection (produced by Sanofi K.K.) has been used since September 2012.